Alibard/bombat-tyr/README.md

 ```

 ## Authorize Module
-This module should connect application and API on Tabata Server.
+This module shall authorize user on Tabata Server by obtaining an AuthToken which is required to use all Tabata services.

 Usage